microsoft/BotFramework-WebChat/docs/HOOKS.md

 Web Chat introduces activity key as an alternative method to reference activity in the system.

 Activity key is an opaque string.
-When the acitvity first appear in Web Chat, they will be assigned an activity key and never be reassigned to another key again until Web Chat is restarted.
+When the activity first appear in Web Chat, they will be assigned an activity key and never be reassigned to another key again until Web Chat is restarted.

 Multiple activities could share the same activity key if they are revision of each others.
 For example, a livestreaming activity could made up of different revisions of the same activity.
 Thus, these activities would share the same activity key.